makedeb/makedeb-docs/mpr/intro.md

 If you want to remove the MPR from your system, there's also no configuration files to remove.
 Just uninstall the offending packages, and you're done.

-The MUR also makes it easier for users to start sharing their own packages through the use of the PKGBUILD package format.
+The MPR also makes it easier for users to start sharing their own packages through the use of the PKGBUILD package format.
 Other Debian-based build utilities often require configuring multiple files, and require a more complex setup compared to PKGBUILDs, which, in most circumstances, only consists of a single file.